 When the harvest was completed, the lettuce field always contained not only a pallid mess of dead leaves, but thousands of still rooted and, it seemed to me, perfectly good heads.
 As a salad lover, I’d look at these remnants; long for a plate, fork, and a bottle of Newman’s Own Caesar; and, mouth watering, nearly weep at the puzzling waste.
 (And a waste that didn’t end there: Americans, myself included, throw out 60 million tons of produce annually.)

 Legendary farmworker organizer and pacifist Cesar Chavez was born in Yuma.
-And yet, nowhere in the city was there a monument to him, a designation of his childhood home or neighborhood, or a street bearing his name.
+And yet nowhere in the city was there a monument to him, a designation of his childhood home or neighborhood, or a street bearing his name.
 Understandable?
-Although thinly so, perhaps: Chavez’s fame rested on his considerable organizing successes in California; his efforts to do the same in Arizona were far less fruitful.
-However, in nearby San Luis, Arizona, where Chavez died, I did come upon a handsome, larger-than-life bronze statue of him at a community center bearing his name.
+Thinly so, perhaps: Chavez’s fame rested on his considerable organizing successes in California; his efforts to do the same in Arizona were far less fruitful.
+However, in nearby San Luis, Arizona, where Chavez died, I did come upon a handsome, larger-than-life bronze statue of him at a community center bearing his name and a big, beautiful portrait of him within the center.
 And in Yuma County, as in the Mesilla Valley of New Mexico and the San Luis Valley of Colorado, I regularly saw two examples of his legacy: Every field under harvest was equipped with tidy portable toilets (no more searching for a tree or ditch) and shiny hand-washing stations (although, of course, agribusiness today does have a serious stake in strict hygiene).